 - You’ll need freshly popped popcorn.
 Pop your popcorn however you want, whether it’s in an air popper, in the microwave, or on the stove.
 Just make sure it’s plain.

 - Using a candy thermometer is essential.
-It really helps make sure you nail the temperature on the vegan caramel corn sauce.
+It makes sure you nail the temperature on the maple syrup sauce.

 - You’ll need to move quickly.
 Once you remove the sauce from the stove, it will start to set up.
-Right away, stir in the liquid smoke, and then, stir in the bbq seasoning mix.
-Then, immediately start pouring it over the popcorn, and then, mix the popcorn with the sauce.
+Right away, stir in the liquid smoke, and then, stir in the BBQ seasoning mix.
+Immediately pour it over the popcorn, and then, mix the popcorn with the smoky maple syrup BBQ sauce.

 This vegan BBQ popcorn recipe makes ~11-13 cups.
 Once it’s completely cool, you can store it in an airtight container for ~3-5 days.